Crowns for the Saints

 1 Corinthians 3:

-11. For other foundation can no man lay than that is laid, which is Jesus Christ.
+11 For no one can lay any foundation other than what is being laid, which is Jesus Christ.

 2 Corinthians 9:

 6 My point is this: The person who sows sparingly will also reap sparingly, and the person who sows generously will also reap generously.

 7 Each one of you should give just as he has decided in his heart, not reluctantly or under compulsion, because God loves a cheerful giver.